themaryanjuguna/PatientRegistry/README.md

 #### By **Maryanne Njũgũna**

 ## Description of program
-Patient Registry is an Android App with an objective of registering patients living with rare conditons in Kenya,
+Patient Registry is an Android App with an objective of registering patients living with rare conditions in Kenya,

 ## Prerequisites